konst-git/test-autocomplete-2023/README.md

 16. [14:45] Thinking to let user choose froom provided selections, by making the suggestions clickable.

+15. [15:03] Implemented clicking on one of the suggestion, and populating the input via useRef()

 ==== To-Do:
   1. Optimize large file reading.
 Possibly index line numbers for certain starting characters, like:<br>
   lines 0    - 1050: starting with 'a'<br>